cornell-colab/python-learners/home/about the group.md

 *updated!*: Olin Library Room 106G

 **Fridays, 3-4pm:**
-* September 16, session one: anatomy of a Python script and common errors
-* September 23, session two: variables, data types, and string methods
-* September 30, session three: comparisons and conditionals
-* October 7, session four: lists and loops
+* Session zero: Installing Python and computer questions
+* Session one:
+* Session two:

-Our current plan is to meet once a week for four weeks.
+Our current plan is to meet once a week for three weeks.
 After that, depending on interest, we can continue with more advanced programming topics.

-**We don't expect you to do any work outside of session time unless you'd like to.** We can help provide resources and external lessons that speak to your personal goals for learning Python.

 Each session will have this (approximate!) structure:
 * **10 minutes:** Settle in, check in with one another.
 Devin and Iliana introduce the lesson topic for the day.